 By 1630 the ‘mixed’ style had developed – battute e pizzicate in Italian – a combination of strummed chords and individually plucked notes, as first shown in Italian composer Giovanni Paolo Foscarini’s Il primo, seco[n]do, e terzo libro della chitarra spagnola (The first, second and third book of the Spanish guitar).
 It is repertoire in this style that you’ll hear today by players of baroque guitar music, as pure rasgueado strumming is now of limited interest at best to listeners.

-- Childgrove and Nonesuch, both from John Playford’s series of dance manuals, The Dancing Master, published from 1651 to 1728.
-Both pieces are arranged and played by Ian Pittaway, illustrating one use of the ‘mixed’ style or battute e pizzicate.
+Childgrove and Nonesuch, both from John Playford’s series of dance manuals, The Dancing Master, published from 1651 to 1728.
+Both pieces are arranged and played by Ian Pittaway, illustrating a more restrained use of the ‘mixed’ style or battute e pizzicate.

 The new tuning made good use of the stringing on the fourth and fifth courses to create an effect known as campanelas, or little bells.
 This involves playing consecutive notes on different strings so that the sound of each note continues to ring as the next one starts, like a peel of bells.
 The baroque guitar’s re-entrant tuning – where strings are out of the usual linear pitch sequence of high to low and so have to re-enter the sequence – makes campanelas much less effort on the left hand and so technically much easier to achieve, as demonstrated by Stephen Gordon in the video on the right.

 The popularity of the guitar spread across western Europe and to all levels of society, from rural dancers and singers right up to royalty.
 Though, for reasons given above, it was not universally celebrated, the fact that serious composers with good connections were writing music for it certainly helped its status.
 Chief among these were Francesco Corbetta (c.
 1615–1681), an Italian attached to the Court of Carlo II, Duke of Mantua; Gaspar Sanz (1640–1710), Aragonese composer, Professor of Music at the University of Salamanca, Spain; and Robert de Visée (c.
 1655–1732/1733), lutenist, guitarist, theorbo and viol player at the court of French Kings Louis XIV and Louis XV, and singer and composer for lute, theorbo and guitar.